chasemorell/Representing-Emotion-CIM542/Triumph-RepresentingEmotion.md

 The paper sculpture was built using this [Template Maker](https://www.templatemaker.nl/en/) site and illustrator.
 I used the Cricuit Maker to cut the green base and the 3 cubes.
 The green base covers the ardiuno and breadboard.

-I used foam board was a foundation for the whole project.
+I used foam board as a foundation for the whole sculpture.

 ![Image of Sculpture](/3MkMy1BHSeSf3soEc87X3Q.jpg)
 ![Another Image of Sculpture](/scuplture.jpg)